 Don’t Be the Next Ransomware Victim

 Cyber security risks are a real and growing threat to small businesses.
-This threat is as real for a small sole proprietorship or a BV with employees.
 By raising awareness of these risks and taking steps to protect their systems, small business owners can help keep their businesses safe from attack.